AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

 * The `Finalize` procedure should have have the `No_Raise` aspect specified (see [TODO ADD LINK TO NEW RFC](rfc-noraise.md)).
 If that's not the case, a compilation error will be raised.

+* If an exception is raised out of the `Finalize` procedure (either an `Ada.Assertions.Assertion_Error` if the `No_Raise_Checks` check category is activated as per the no raise RFC, or another kind of exception if the check is deactivated), **none of the guarantees specified by the Ada Reference Manual section 7.6.1 (14/1) are enforced**.
+Instead the exception is just propagated upwards.

 Additionally, two other configuration aspects are added, `Legacy_Heap_Finalization` and `Exceptions_In_Finalize`: